Taxis in Israel

 Paying For Taxi in Israel

-• Hailing a taxi on the street is common in all major Israeli cities.
-Drivers must use the meter (Moneh in Hebrew) unless a fixed fare is agreed upon beforehand.
+• Hailing a taxi on the street is a common practice in all major Israeli cities.
+Drivers are required by law to activate the meter (called Moneh in Hebrew) unless you’ve agreed on a fixed fare in advance.

-• The meter starts at 12.82 ILS, and fares fall into three categories based on the time and day.
+• The meter starts at 12.82 ILS (~$3.50 USD), and fares fall into three categories based on the time and day.
 Israel’s workweek runs from Sunday to Thursday, with weekends on Friday and Saturday.
-Night and weekend fares apply from Thursday at 21:01 until Sunday at 6:00, as well as on Jewish holidays from 16:00 on the eve until 6:00 the following day.
+Night and weekend fares apply from Thursday at 21:01 until Sunday at 6:00, as well as on Jewish holidays from 16:00 the evening before.

-• Additional charges include 5.92 ILS for ordering a taxi via phone or app, 5 ILS for airport pickups, and fees for toll roads or fast lanes.
-Older surcharges for extra luggage and multiple passengers are no longer valid (as of 2025).
+• Additional charges include 5.92 ILS (~$1.60 USD) for ordering a taxi by phone or app, 5 ILS (~1.40 USD) for airport pickups, and fees for toll roads or fast lanes.
+Older surcharges that were previously applied for extra luggage and multiple passengers are no longer valid (as of 2025).

 Tipping Taxi Drivers in Israel

-• In case of a dispute, you may insist on using the meter, although most drivers will likely try to avoid it.
-Keep in mind that there is a surcharge for exiting the airport (5 ILS) and for using toll roads or fast lanes if needed.
-As mentioned above, older surcharges for extra luggage and multiple passengers are no longer valid (as of 2025).
+• Additional Charges: There is a surcharge of 5 ILS (~$1.40) for exiting the airport.
+Fees for using toll roads or fast lanes will be added if applicable.
+As mentioned earlier, the old surcharges for extra luggage and multiple passengers are no longer valid (as of 2025).

-• Public transportation in Israel does not operate during Jewish holidays and weekends (from Friday afternoon until Sunday morning).
-This includes buses, trains, light rails, etc., both within cities and between cities.
-For example, if your flight is expected to land on a Friday night or a Saturday afternoon, taxis will be your only available means of transportation for leaving the airport.
+• Weekend/Holiday Travel: Public transportation in Israel (buses, trains, light rail) does not operate during Jewish holidays and weekends (from Friday afternoon until Sunday morning).
+If your flight arrives during these times, taxis will probably be your only available option for leaving the airport.

 Shared Taxis in Israel (“Sherut”)

-• Update: As of April 2025, the shared taxi services (sherut) that used to run from Ben Gurion Airport to Jerusalem and to Haifa are no longer operating.
+⚠️ UPDATE: Please note that the shared taxi services (sherut) that previously ran from Ben Gurion Airport to Jerusalem and to Haifa are currently no longer operating (as of April 2025).

 sherut taxi in israel